liuhaozm/color_elastica/README.md

-# MATLAB code for "A Color Elastica Model for Vector-Valued Image Regularization"
+# MATLAB code for Color Elastica Models

 This is the MATLAB code for "A Color Elastica Model for Vector-Valued Image Regularization" by Liu, Hao and Tai, Xue-Cheng and Kimmel, Ron and Glowinski, Roland.

-If this code is useful, pleae cite our paper https://epubs.siam.org/doi/abs/10.1137/20M1354532 https://epubs.siam.org/doi/abs/10.1137/22M147935X
+If this code is useful, pleae cite our paper

+https://epubs.siam.org/doi/abs/10.1137/20M1354532
+https://epubs.siam.org/doi/abs/10.1137/22M147935X